 Who Can Bring A Wrongful Death Claim?

 To bring these claims you have to be able to act as a representative for the deceased.
-Most often this will be the executor or administrator of the estate of the deceased.
+Most often this will be the executor or administrator of the estate.
 Any money recovered from a suit for Wrongful Death usually goes to the family of the deceased.

 How Long Do I Have To File Suit?

 This is one of the few areas of law where the Statute of Limitations varies slightly from case to case.
-For that reason, Hurst & Hurst reminds you that this is not actually legal advice, rather it is information intended to assist you in determining if you should hire an attorney.
+For that reason, Hurst & Hurst reminds you that this is not legal advice, but is information intended to assist you in determining if you should hire an attorney.

 The general rule is that you have one (1) year after the executor of the estate is appointed for the deceased to file a suit for Wrongful Death.
 You will need to speak to an attorney to determine exactly how long you have to file your claim.

 How We Can Help You With Your Wrongful Death Claim